SpenceKonde/DxCore/megaavr/extras/errata_and_extras.md

 Using DxCore, you don't even need to go to all that effort - you can just select 28 MHz or 32 MHz from the Tools -> Clock Speed menu, and upload your sketch and it will run at the higher clock speed!

 ### Overclocking the PLL
 The system clock isn't the only thing that has breathing room either (at least at 5v and 25C, on the parts I tested) - the PLL, which is spec'ed for 16-24 MHz internal HF oscillator frequency as input only, 48 MHz max frequency (24 MHz multiplied by 2)?
 It runs at the 3x multiplier, all the way up to 32 MHz system clock... and I checked, TDC0 really was ticking over at 96 MHz!
 It seems to work at a lower max frequency than they spec, too - I was getting perfectly good output at 8 MHz in (tripled).
 Now, how useful is this crazy clock speed when all you can do with it is run one async timer?
 Okay, it's not the most useful feature ever.... but it is good for something.
 Will take someone with sensitive current meters and too much time on their hands to figure out if it could, for example, be used to maintain PWM frequency while saving power with lower system clock, or things like that...

+Also, not the next item on the list... apparently it can be run at x4 multiplication factor!

 It didn't work with the oscillator at 4 MHz though.

 ### Interesting things removed from early IO headers
 Between the initial releases of the "IO" headers, and more recent ones, of course, they corrected an assortment of errors, typos, missing information - the usual...
 And also, it would appear, the accidental inclusion of references to features not described my the datasheet?
 Nothing **SUPER** interesting, but...